-See the consolidated text of the revised Directive.
+See the consolidated text of the revised directive from 2013.

 - All content that can be accessed under national access to documents laws is in principle re-usable beyond its initial purpose of collection for commercial and non-commercial purposes;